mimn97/Senior-IS-Thesis/README.md

 (Here's the link for details of I.S.: https://www.wooster.edu/academics/research/is/)

-* A joint research about what factors including demography, economic status, and health-related accessibility aect an US adults' probabilities of having a depressive disorder, as well as of predicting patients with a depressive disorder, through a combination of statistical learning methods and machine learning techniques using Python Scikit-learn and R
+* A joint research about what factors including demography, economic status, and health-related accessibility affect an US adults' probabilities of having a depressive disorder, as well as of predicting patients with a depressive disorder, through a combination of statistical learning methods and machine learning techniques using Python Scikit-learn and R

+* The dataset: BRFSS (Behaviroal Risk Factor Surveillance System) released from CDC of the United States in 2018

-* Investigate the following three learning methods - logistic regression, decision trees, and support vector machine - to conduct pattern classication of patients from the US who are suering from a depressive disorder in 2018
+* Investigate the following three learning methods - logistic regression, decision trees, and support vector machine - to conduct pattern classification of patients from the US who are suffering from a depressive disorder in 2018

 ## Software